malhotra5/Communication-for-the-deaf/README.md

 Don't fall asleep yet.
 It gets interesting.

 Once the output of the training has been stored in the graph, the program classify.py used the graph to classify images.
 It returns a confidence factor or score for the image.
 The program webcam_classify.py uses the webcam to classify a live video feed in sentences.
 If the graph has a high confidence factor for a sign made in front of the camera, for a certain period of time, the letter is considered to be part of the sentence.
-It has various abilites such as deleting letter, putting spaces for new words and detecting when no sign is being made.
+The program can perform actions such as deleting letter, putting spaces for new words and detecting when no sign is being made.

 Results -

 Running classify_webcam.py over an image of the letter D in sign language.\
 ![GitHub Logo](/Results/classify_image_result.jpg)